More

 28ms = about 1/36th of a second, and In that Tiny Bit of Time,

---- LS1 Switch Contacts Must Close,
+--- LS1 Normally-Open Switch Contacts on Left Flywheel Must Close,

 --- Sending A.C.
 Power to CR1 Relay Coil,

---- CR1 Relay has to Quickly Pull-In
+--- CR1 Relay then has to Very Quickly Pull-In and

---- Send A.C.
-Power back to CR1 Coil to Lock-In CR1 Relay Before LS1 Releases
+back to CR1 Coil to Lock-In CR1 Relay Before LS1 Releases

 --- All has to happen Before the 28ms Closure Time of LS1 Switch is Over, Or